Here are 5 tips to get you on the road to SEO success.

 To change your chosen image’s name, simply rename the filename to include the focus keyword you want to rank for.
 The alt tag, on the other hand, is something you designate after uploading your image.
 Although Google is getting there, the search engine can’t visually inspect an image, so you need to use alt tag to tell Google what the image is about.
 Remember to also include your focus keyword in the actual URL of your blog post and into the title of the page to assist with proper indexing of your content.

 With all of the above tips, you will soon find your website ranking for your list of keywords.
-And importantly, we suggest focusing on very specific long-tail keywords (two to three search phrases) instead of broad keywords that are typically only one word.
+And importantly, we suggest focusing on very specific long-tail keywords (two to three word search phrases) instead of head keywords that are typically only one word.